 (b) Controlling interest transfers.
-For purposes of determining the applicable real estate excise tax rate(s), the selling price means the true and fair value of the real property owned by the entity at the controlling interest is transferred.
-See the time WAC 458-61A-101(4) for more information on the measure of tax for controlling interest transfers.
+For purposes of determining the applicable real estate excise tax rate(s), the selling price means the true and fair value of the real property owned by the entity at the time the controlling interest is transferred.
+See WAC 458-61A-101(4) for more information on the measure of tax for controlling interest transfers.

 (7) Sales of real property classified as agricultural land or timberland.
-The sale of real property classified as either "agricul-tural land" or "timberland," is subject to a nongraduated REET rate of 1.28 percent.
-In instances where a sale includes both "agricultural land" or "timberland" and nonclassified land, the predominant use of the real property determines the applicable tax rate.
+The sale of real property classified as either "agricultural land" or "timberland," is subject to a nongraduated REET rate of 1.28 percent.
+In instances where a sale includes both "agricultural land" or "timberland" and nonclassified land, the predominant use of the entire real property conveyed determines the applicable tax rate.
 RCW 82.45.060.